Kaden5480/poy-fast-reset/Guide.md

 These are currently:
 - The state of the mill on Old Mill
 - The multi-hit brittle ice on ST
+- Bricks which slowly slide out such as on The Lighthouse and Almáttr Dam.
 - Crumbling holds
 - Wheels/beams on maps such as Tutor's Tower and Seaside Tribune.